-White House blasts Manchin for lying to Biden after he nukes Build Back Better
+White House attacks Manchin after he nukes Build Back Better

 Sunday’s drama sets up an uncertain January for the party as Democrats now face the choice of rewriting the Build Back Better Act in a way that would potentially gain Mr Manchin’s support but risk losing progressive votes, or move on from the president’s signature legislative push and instead work towards passage of other legislation such as voting rights.

-Any other legislative push at the moment, however, would present similar challenges for Democrats, thanks to Mr Manchin’s and Ms Sinema’s opposition to changes to the legislative filibuster rule that largely prevents passage of most legislation given the 50-50 makeup of the Senate.
+Any other legislative push at the moment, however, would present similar challenges for Democrats, thanks to Mr Manchin’s and Kyrsten Sinema’s opposition to changes to the legislative filibuster rule that largely prevents passage of most legislation given the 50-50 makeup of the Senate.

 Register for free to continue reading